 Three Methods for Cleaning Your Grinder

-The beauty of grinders is the luxury of not having to clean it as often as other hemp accessories.
-But after a while, it starts to get stuck and stops working correctly, which means it’s time to wash it.
-We have three different methods to approach this job.
+The beauty of grinders is that they don't have to be cleaned as often as other cannabis accessories.
+Still, after a while, your grinder may start to get stuck and stop working correctly, which means it’s time to wash it.
+We have three different methods to get this job done.

-The first method takes the most time but will preserve the residue for future use, while the second is for those in a time crunch that don’t want to save any plant matter.
-And lastly, the third method will not only leave your grinder spotless, but it will give you a THC-infused drink.
-Either route you choose, you will be left with a like-new grinder that works just as it did before.
-To begin, let’s focus on the ideal approach—method one.
+The first method takes the most time but will preserve any plant residue for future use, while the second is ideal for those in a time crunch who don’t care to save any plant matter.
+Lastly, the third method will not only leave your grinder spotless but will give you a THC-infused drink at the end.

 In this process, you are going to put the grinder in the freezer before cleaning it.
 By doing that, you will preserve the incredibly rich, powdery kief for further use.
 The tools you need for this will include: